jayunit100/PetStoreLoadGenerator/README.md

-# Whats this !?!? #
+# BigPetStore Data Generator #

 An infiniterator for bigpetstore !

+If you're not familiar with bigpetstore, check out the apache bigtop project, which uses it to process data with spark, and the original whitepaper on the data generator (http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7034765).
+This repository writes bigpetstore transactions to

-- This repository writes bigpetstore transactions to a rotating file queue.
+- a rotating file queue OR
+- a REST API calling queue.

 - You better have a consumer somewhere, otherwise it will fill up your disk very quickly !